replicatedhq/kURL/docs/arch/adr-007-deprecate-k3s-and-rke2.md

-# ADR 7: Remove Support for K3s and RKE2 Add-Ons
+# ADR 7: Deprecate Support for K3s and RKE2 Add-Ons

 ## Context